 I've done my learning in real life and I practice what I preach.
 My business is built around all the things I love to do - my background in branding and marketing with Nike and Ralph Lauren, my work as a stylist, and my experience running own interior design business.
 As a CPCC certified coach, I bring all of this together and ask the right questions to help you build a professional brand that's a full expression of your brilliance.

-I'm interested in creating a whole new way of thinking about working and self-confidence.
-I believe the world would be better place if we were all able to do the work we love, on our own terms.
+I'm creating a whole new way of working and accessing self-confidence - from the outside-in.
+I believe the world would be a better place if we were all able to do the work we love, on our own terms.

 As a California girl living in New England, you'll find me in a sweater and jeans most of the year - but I mix in anything that tickles my fancy, from vintage jewelry, to (faux!) python cowboy boots, to moviestar sunglasses.